 Living in a high-rise apartment building with kids and without a garage, I’ve learned a thing or two about keeping things organized.

 The move has done wonders for us — so much more light!
 There’s barely any carpet, and my kitchen is huge and gorgeous!
 Did I mention there’s a cool city view?
 And I have a walk-in closet?!
 I’m in love, if you can’t already tell.

 I love that our home doesn’t feel like a kid took over entirely.
 You can definitely tell there’s a baby around at all times, but adults live there too, you know.

 Subscribe to the brand new BGG newsletter to receive updates, exclusive offers, and behind the scenes peeks into all things Bond Girl Glam!

 Here are my tips for organizing your toddler’s toys without losing (too much) of your sanity:

 1. Enclosed Bins & Boxes

-Make use of storage solutions that keep all those bright colors out of sight and out of mind for a more peaceful home.
+Make use of storage space solutions that keep all those bright colors out of sight and out of mind for a more peaceful home.
 I really prefer enclosed containers, because you can’t see the toys!

 Vienna’s main toy storage is the IKEA Kallax (formerly Expedit) shelving unit, the one thing from IKEA that I’ve kept over the years.
 It’s served many a purpose in both of our apartments, from dining room/entryway dècor to baby storage.